Is It Okay To Get A Tattoo During Pregnancy?

-Make sure they have an autoclave on the premises (that’s the machine tattoo artists use to sterilize their equipment).
-Every tattoo artists should also be following the typical safety and cleanliness protocols.
-If you notice anyone tattooing without gloves or appearing to reuse a needle (or any other disposable equipment) instead of getting a new one straight from the package, leave.
+Make sure they have an autoclave on the premises.
+That’s the machine tattoo artists (and surgeons/dentists) use to sterilize their equipment.
+Every tattoo artist should also be following the typical safety and cleanliness protocols.
+If you notice anyone tattooing without gloves or appearing to reuse a needle (or any other disposable equipment), instead of getting a new one straight from the package, leave.

-And be comfortable asking questions and raising concerns.
-A reputable tattoo parlor will take pride in their safe and clean practices, not get defensive when questioned about them.
+Also, be comfortable asking questions and raising concerns.
+A reputable tattoo studio will take pride in their safe and clean practices – not get defensive when queried about them.

 Work with an Experienced Tattoo Artist

 Not everyone who is working in a tattoo parlor is a licensed tattoo artist.
-Some of them might be aspiring tattoo artists doing an apprenticeship under an experienced tattoo artist.
+Some of them might be aspiring tattoo artists, doing an apprenticeship under an experienced and licensed employee.